Murders of Jourdan Bobbish and Jacob Kudla: Aftermath

 When Kudla and Bobbish were reported missing, an area-wide search was mounted.
 Their bodies were discovered in a vacant parking lot by a waste picker.
 They were later found to have been unusually brutally murdered.

 Details of the murders emerged during the trial.
 A witness said that she heard the victims begging for their lives, and that the suspects told them they could leave but killed them anyway.

 Before being sentenced Young gave a statement to the court saying "I'd like to say sorry to the family of Aiyana Jones, Michael Brown, Eric Garner and I want to apologize for them for not being able to get justice for their loved ones who were murdered in cold blood and in respect for the peaceful protest I want to say hands up, don't shoot, black lives matter."
 Video of his statement went viral.

-Hunter had already been sentenced to life in prison without parole for the unrelated August 2012 murder of John Villneff, a military veteran, on Rutland Street in Detroit.
+Hunter had already been sentenced to life in prison without parole for the unrelated August 9, 2012, murder of John Villneff, a military veteran, during a burglary on Rutland Street in Detroit.
+The following day, he and another man murdered Joshua Hayes during a burglary.
+After Chanel McDonald distracted Hayes by performing oral sex on him, Hunter and Jerry Pringle shot Hayes in the head.
+Hunter was convicted of first degree murder in this case and received another life term.
+Pringle and McDonald both pleaded guilty to second degree murder.
+Pringle was sentenced to 42 to 82 years in prison, while McDonald was sentenced to 10 to 30 years in prison and was paroled in 2022.